-The Standards for Management Information Systems in Canadian Health Services Organizations (MIS Standards) are published on CD-ROM bi-annually by CIHI.
-Upon release, a copy is sent to the Department of Health and Community Services, NLCHI, and the Chief Financial Officers of each Regional Health Authority.
+The Standards for Management Information Systems in Canadian Health Services Organizations (MIS Standards) are downloaded from CIHI's website.
+Upon release, a copy is sent to the Department of Health and Community Services, and the Chief Financial Officers of each zone within NLHS.
 Further details regarding all topics enclosed in this reference guide are contained in the MIS Standards.
-If you require access to the national MIS Standards, please contact the appropriate regional financial department.
+If you require access to the national MIS Standards, please contact the appropriate financial department.